-M. Fakhry, a well-known scholar of Islamic ethics, points in his fundamental study 'Ethical Theories in Islam' to the scarcity of ethical thought in Islamic philosophy.
-There is a good reason to agree with that, but only as far as falsafa (which is the chief object of M. Fakhry's attention), as well as the Ismā'īlī and, to some extent, the Ishrāqī thought (which remained outside the scope of his book) are concerned.
-These schools of Islamic philosophy followed mainly Greek, which means in this case chiefly Aristotelian and Neoplatonic, way of understanding the good and the evil and developed ethics along these lines.
-But as far as the philosophical Kalām and Taṣawwuf are concerned, this statement does not appear as valid.
+M.Fakhry, a well-known scholar of Islamic ethics, in his fundamental study 'Ethical Theories in Islam' points to the scarcity of ethical thought in Islamic philosophy.
+There is a good reason to agree with him, but only as far as falsafa (which is the chief object of M.Fakhry's attention), as well as the Ismā'īlī and, to some extent, the Ishrāqī thought (which remained outside the scope of his book) are concerned.
+Those schools of Islamic philosophy followed mainly Greek thought, which means in this case chiefly Aristotelian and Neoplatonic ways of understanding good and evil, and developed their ethics along these lines.
+But as far as philosophical Kalām and Tasawwuf are concerned, this statement does not appear valid.

-I will consider the basics of the ethical thought of the two prominent $\S \bar{u} f \bar{i}$ thinkers, Jalāl al-Dīn $R \bar{u} m \bar{i}$ (1207-1273) and Muḥyī al-Dīn Ibn 'Arabī (1165-1240), in the general perspective of Islamic approach to the concepts of good and evil.
-While doing so, I will be distinguishing between the religious and the philosophical treatments of the topic as the 'relative' and the 'absolute' understandings of these categories.
+I will consider the basics of the ethical thought of the two prominent Sūfī thinkers, Jalāl al-Dīn Rūmī (1207-1273) and Muḥyī al-Dīn Ibn 'Arabī (1165-1240), in the general context of Islamic approach to the concepts of good and evil.
+While doing so, I will distinguish between the religious and the philosophical treatments of the topic as 'relative' and 'absolute' understandings of these categories.

-Islamic ethics appears to be no exception from the well-known assumption that the 'good' and the 'evil' are the basic and universal moral ideas.
+Islamic ethics appears to be no exception from the well-known assumption that 'good' and 'evil' are basic and universal moral ideas.
 It is rather obvious that the concept of 'good' (khayr) is one of the chief Quranic notions.
-Frequency of its occurrence, among other things, testifies to that.
+The frequency of its occurrence, among other things, testifies to that.
 The term khayr ('good') appears in the Quran 176 times, not to speak about its derivatives.
-The term sharr ('evil') is by far less frequent, as it occurs only 31 times throughout the Quranic text.
-Though in a very simplified form, these facts reflect the general 'optimistic' approach of Islam to the basic ethical issues.
+The term sharr ('evil') is by far less frequent, occurring only 31 time throughout the Quranic text.
+Though in a very simplified form, these facts reflect the generally 'optimistic' approach of Islam to basic ethical issues.
 Of course, khayr and sharr are not the only terms that denote the concepts of good and evil, although they are expressive enough in the context of the present discussion.

-In the Quran and the Sunna the good and the evil are treated as relative rather than absolute concepts.
-It means that if the Sharī'a prohibits some things, it does so not because those things participate in a certain evil principle, but because the good that results out of these things is by far and without doubt outbalanced by the evil they bring.
-Such is, for example, the gambling which, though bringing delight to the human soul (which is a certain good), results in an evil that beyond doubt outweighs this benefit, since the gambler might lose his part of the camel and later starve together with his family.
-What is more important and even worse in its effects, is the fact that gambling absorbs the man totally and leaves no place in his soul for the true faith and affection.
+In the Quran and the Sunna good and evil are treated as relative rather than absolute concepts.
+This means that if the Sharī'a prohibits some things, it does so not because those things participate in a certain evil principle, but because the good that results out of those things is by far and without doubt outbalanced by the evil they bring.
+Such is, for example, the gambling which, though bringing delight to the human soul (which is a certain good), results in an evil that beyond doubt outweighs this benefit, since the gambler runs the risk of loosing his part of the camel and starving together with his family.
+What is more important and even worse in its effects is the fact that gambling absorbs the man totally and leaves no place in his soul for true faith and affection.
 The same applies to perhaps the most important thing in religious ethics.
-People are persuaded to adopt the true faith because Islam will certainly to bring the good to its followers both in this life and in the hereafter, whereas other faiths might bring some benefits to their adherents on the earth but will inevitably cause evil after death (which is a settled fact at least in the case of $mushrik\bar{u}n$ ).
+People are persuaded to adopt the true faith because Islam will certainly bring good to its followers both in this life and in the hereafter, whereas other faiths might bring some benefits to their adherents on the earth but will inevitably cause evil after death (which is a settled fact at least in the case of mushrikun).
 The balance of good and evil is quite obvious and is supposed to motivate the human behavior.